forta-network/docs/docs/faq.md

 ## How do I run a scan node?

-Currently, several scan nodes are maintained by OpenZeppelin that scan Ethereum mainnet.
-Forta will release the scan node to the public in the near future, which will enable others to run scan nodes as well.
-Stay tuned!
+Currently, only Forta-approved nodes are allowed onto the network.
+In later phases, Forta will introduce economic security measures that will allow permissionless scan nodes.
+Please see the [quickstart](scanner-quickstart.md) guide to learn how to setup a scan node.

+## Do I need special hardware to run scan nodes?

+The hardware requirements for running a Forta scan node are described [here](scanner-quickstart.md#scan-node-requirements).

 ## Can I scan other blockchains like BSC?

 Yes!
 Forta supports scanning on several blockchains including Ethereum, Polygon, BSC, Avalanche, Arbitrum, Optimism and Fantom.
 Scan nodes are able to scan any EVM-compatible blockchain.
-In the future, more blockchains will be supported.

-## Do I need special hardware to run scan nodes?

-The expected profile for a scan node is dual or quad core, 8-16GB memory.
-More specific hardware requirements will be provided once scan nodes are released to the public in the near future.

 ## What makes a good bot?